Achintharya/Aksarajna/README.md

 3. **AI Writing Assistant**:
    - The program reads context from the summarized context file.
-   - It uses the `ollama` library to generate responses based on the context and writing style.
+   - It uses the Mistral API to generate high-quality responses based on the context and writing style.
    - Users can interact with the program through a command-line interface, providing queries and receiving AI-generated responses.
    - The generated articles are saved to files in the articles directory.